magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_just-do-it.md

 think to yourself, ‘Oh!
 It’s too much.
 Take a rest.’
 Patiently endure until the pain has reached a peak, then endure some more.

-Endure, endure until you can’t keep up the mantra .
+Endure, endure until you can’t keep up the mantra *‘Buddho’*.
 Then take the point where it hurts as your object.
 ‘Oh!
 Pain.
 Pain.
 Real pain.’
-You can make the pain your meditation object rather than .
+You can make the pain your meditation object rather than *‘Buddho’*.
 Focus on it continuously.
 Keep sitting.
 When the pain has reached it’s limit, see what happens.

 The Buddha said that pain arises by itself and disappears by itself.
 Let it die; don’t give up.
 Sometimes you may break out in a sweat.
 Big